act65/masters-thesis/abstraction/README.md

 - [ ] How to achieve stable training of a hierarchy?
 - [ ] Filtering / gating state space to the lower levels
 - [ ] Connection to evolution of language.
+- [ ] The benefit of a heirarchy of abstractions? (versus use a single layer of abstraction).
+Transfer!?
+- [ ] Design a new programming language.
+Learner gets access to assembly and must ??? (build a calculator? allow a learner to build websites easy? ...?).
+What would be the task / reward fn? (should be easy to learn to use, require few commands to do X, ...?)
+- [ ] A single dict with the ability to merge, versus a heirarchy!?
+- [ ]

+***

+What is the relationship between abstraction and generalisation!?

+Definition of abstraction: ignoring irrelevant details.